callmead/Hyperledger-Sawtooth/Sawtooth 1.1 PoET/README.md

 * Starting the validator is missing the consensus bind "--bind consensus:tcp://127.0.0.1:5050"
 * Starting the PoET engine statement is missing "poet-engine -v --connect tcp://127.0.0.1:5050 --component tcp://127.0.0.1:4004"

+# Installation Guide v2
+The latest scripts take the user input as a parameter while starting the script execution.
+The command will be executed as follows.